IBM/z_ansible_collections_doc/source/welcome/overview.rst

                   - Manage HMC users.
                   - Update SE and HMC firmware.

-            .. grid-item-card:: :bdg-link-primary:`IBM Z System Automation collection<../ibm_zos_sysauto/docs/ansible_content.html>`
+            .. grid-item-card:: :bdg-link-primary:`Z System Automation<../ibm_zos_sysauto/docs/ansible_content.html>`
                   :padding: 0

-                  With the `IBM Z System Automation collection`_, you will be able to:
+                  With the `IBM Z System Automation`_ collection, you will be able to:

                   - Create dynamic resources from a template.
                   - Delete dynamic resources from a template.